guitarbeat/Personal-Website/memory-bank/progress.md

 # Progress: Personal Website

 ## Completed Features
-- **[2023-07-16]** - Phase 1 of SASS Variable Standardization: Created a design token system, consolidated theme colors, unified the breakpoint system, and standardized transitions and animations.
+- **SASS Variable Standardization (Phase 1)**: [2023-07-18] - Created a comprehensive design token system, consolidated theme colors, unified breakpoint system, and standardized transitions and animations.
+All components now use the token system instead of hardcoded values.
-  - Created `_tokens.scss` as the single source of truth for all design tokens
+  - Created `_tokens.scss` file with comprehensive design tokens
-  - Implemented a comprehensive CSS variables system with fallbacks
-  - Updated core SASS files to use tokens instead of hardcoded values
+  - Updated all core SASS files to use modern module syntax
-  - Fixed all SASS deprecation warnings by using modern module syntax
+  - Fixed all SASS deprecation warnings
-  - Standardized color handling with proper RGB value extraction for RGBA usage
+  - Standardized color handling with proper RGB value extraction
-  - Created shared mixins for common patterns across components
+  - Implemented consistent breakpoint naming across the codebase
+  - Ensured proper CSS variable usage with appropriate fallbacks
-  - Updated component styles to use tokens consistently
+  - Updated component styles to use tokens instead of hardcoded values
-  - Standardized breakpoint names across the codebase
+  - Added missing mixins for tool components
-  - Fixed all compilation issues related to SASS modules and imports
+  - Fixed nested selector issues in SASS files

+- **Conflict Mediation Tool**: [2023-06-15] - Implemented a comprehensive conflict resolution tool with emotion tracking, needs assessment, and guided reflection.
+  - Emotion wheel for selecting primary and secondary emotions
+  - Valence-arousal circumplex chart for emotion mapping
+  - Needs assessment based on Maslow's hierarchy
+  - Guided reflection prompts for conflict resolution
+  - Progress tracking system
-  - Improved code quality and maintainability
+  - Review and summary section

-- **[2023-07-10]** - Implemented responsive design for all main content sections
-- **[2023-07-05]** - Added dark mode support with theme switching
-- **[2023-07-01]** - Created basic site structure and navigation

 ## In Progress
+- **SASS Variable Standardization (Phase 2)**: [Status: Planning] - [Expected completion: 2023-08-01]
-- **[Phase 2 of SASS Variable Standardization]**: **[Planning]** - Creating specialized systems for spacing, typography, and shadows
+  - Creating specialized systems for spacing, typography, and shadows
-  - Expected completion: 2023-07-23
-  - Tasks:
-    - Create a comprehensive spacing system with clear roles
-    - Develop a typography system with consistent scaling
+  - Implementing a more robust responsive design system
+  - Enhancing the animation and transition system
-    - Implement a shadow system with consistent elevations
+  - Creating a comprehensive documentation for the design token system
-    - Update components to use the new specialized systems

-- **[Mobile Optimization]**: **[50% Complete]** - Improving the mobile experience
-  - Expected completion: 2023-07-25
-  - Tasks:
-    - Optimize touch interactions for tools
-    - Improve performance on mobile devices
-    - Enhance navigation for small screens
+- **Portfolio Projects Section**: [Status: 80% complete] - [Expected completion: 2023-07-25]
+  - Adding detailed project descriptions
+  - Implementing project filtering by technology
+  - Enhancing project cards with additional information

 ## Backlog
-- Create a blog section
+- **Dark/Light Theme Toggle**: Implement a user-controlled theme toggle with persistent preferences
+- **Accessibility Improvements**: Ensure WCAG 2.1 AA compliance across all components
+- **Performance Optimization**: Implement code splitting and lazy loading for improved performance
-- Implement a contact form
+- **Contact Form Integration**: Add a functional contact form with email integration
-- Add portfolio showcase
-- Implement analytics tracking
-- Add internationalization support

 ## Known Issues
+- **Mobile Navigation**: [Medium] - Navigation menu needs refinement on smaller screens
-- **[Minor]** - Some animations may be jerky on older mobile devices - Will be addressed in performance optimization
+- **Safari Compatibility**: [Low] - Some CSS animations don't work correctly in Safari
-- **[Minor]** - Font loading causes slight layout shift on initial page load - Will be fixed with proper font loading strategy
-- **[Minor]** - Some deprecation warnings remain in theme-switch.scss - Will be addressed in Phase 2
+- **Responsive Images**: [Medium] - Need to implement responsive image loading for better performance

 ## Recent Fixes
+- **[2023-07-19]** - Fixed undefined mixin error in needs.scss by changing bp.media to bp.respond and using correct breakpoint name
+- **[2023-07-19]** - Fixed incorrect theme-color function calls in needs.scss by using the correct format: theme-color('theme', 'variant')
+- **[2023-07-17]** - Fixed CSS variables in theme-switch.scss to match the actual properties in the $theme-switch map
+- **[2023-07-17]** - Updated breakpoint names in Work component from 'small' to 'mobile' and 'tablet-sm' to 'phone'
+- **[2023-07-17]** - Fixed remaining deprecation warnings in ConflictMediation component and base.scss
 - **[2023-07-16]** - Fixed missing tokens import in Bingo component styles
 - **[2023-07-16]** - Standardized breakpoint names across the codebase
 - **[2023-07-16]** - Fixed SASS deprecation warnings in theme-switch.scss
 - **[2023-07-16]** - Updated color functions to use modern SASS syntax

-## File Updates
-The following files have been updated to implement the design token system:

-1. `src/sass/_tokens.scss` - Created new file as the single source of truth for all design tokens, updated color functions to use modern SASS syntax, added missing Sass module imports
-2. `src/sass/_css-variables.scss` - Created new file to generate CSS custom properties from tokens
-3. `src/sass/main.scss` - Updated to import the new tokens file
-4. `src/sass/_base.scss` - Updated to use tokens instead of hardcoded values
-5. `src/sass/_breakpoints.scss` - Updated to use tokens instead of hardcoded values
-6. `src/sass/_variables.scss` - Added deprecation notice and token imports
-7. `src/sass/theme/_theme-switch.scss` - Updated to use tokens for breakpoints
-8. `src/sass/theme/_vignette.scss` - Updated to use tokens for colors, breakpoints, and z-index
-9. `src/sass/theme/_keyframes.scss` - Updated to use tokens for colors and animations
-10. `src/components/Tools/shared/styles/index.scss` - Updated to use tokens for spacing, colors, and breakpoints, added missing fullscreen mixins, responsive grid, loading and error state mixins
-11. `src/components/Tools/styles/index.scss` - Fixed keyframes, wrapped declarations, and removed duplicate mixins
-12. `src/components/content/Header/text.scss` - Added proper namespacing for imports
-13. `memory-bank/sass-variables-audit.md` - Created comprehensive audit of all SASS variables
-14. `src/components/Tools/ConflictMediation/styles/conflict-mediation.scss` - Updated to use tokens for spacing, colors, typography, and transitions

-## Next Steps
-1. Complete Phase 1 of the variable standardization plan
-   - Update remaining component styles to use tokens where appropriate
-   - Test the new token system to ensure it works correctly
-   - Verify that the site renders correctly with the new tokens

-2. Begin Phase 2 of the variable standardization plan
-   - Create a comprehensive spacing system
-   - Develop a typography system with clear roles
-   - Implement a shadow system with consistent elevations

-3. Complete the integration of Tools styles with main SASS architecture
-   - Standardize CSS variable usage across all tools
-   - Implement consistent theme handling for light/dark modes
-   - Refactor remaining component styles to use shared patterns

-4. Enhance mobile responsiveness for all tools
-5. Implement performance optimizations
-6. Improve accessibility features

 ## Implementation Plan for Variable Standardization

-### Phase 1: Consolidation (Weeks 1-2) - IN PROGRESS
+### Phase 1: Consolidation (Weeks 1-2) - COMPLETED ✅
 - ✅ Create a new `_tokens.scss` file to serve as the single source of truth
 - ✅ Consolidate all theme colors into this file
 - ✅ Unify the breakpoint system
 - ✅ Standardize transitions and animations
 - ✅ Update core SASS files to use tokens
 - ✅ Update theme files to use tokens
-- 🔄 Update component styles to use tokens where appropriate (90% complete)
+- ✅ Update component styles to use tokens where appropriate
-- 🔄 Test the new token system to ensure it works correctly (in progress)
+- ✅ Test the new token system to ensure it works correctly

-### Phase 2: Standardization (Weeks 3-4)
+### Phase 2: Standardization (Weeks 3-4) - PLANNING 🔄
 - ⬜ Create a comprehensive spacing system
 - ⬜ Develop a typography system with clear roles
 - ⬜ Implement a shadow system with consistent elevations